SJCaldwell/webDevBootcamp/README.md

 # webDevBootcamp
 You know that presentation you're looking at, right now?
 These are the exercises associated with it.

 Fork this repository so you can push the answers to the exercises.
-You will be turning in the finished repo to professor Crow, along with a screenshot of your completed 90s personal website.
+You will be turning in the finished repo to Professor Crow, along with a screenshot of your completed 90s personal website.

 ## To serve the pages